nzdavidv/pages/pages/ESXi-laptop-simpler.md

 ```

-## testing
+## Testing
-Add the route to my stora and test
+Add the route to my stora and test.
+Note this isn't added persistently, will disappear on restart.

 ```
 root@stora:~# ip route add 10.1.10.0/255.255.255.0  via 192.168.30.30 dev eth0